Unobtainiumrock/post-interview-notes/README.md

 This will obviously get more complex as interractions potentially span many degrees of freedom away from one another and will have to be addressed in their own unique ways.

-I felt that my stories regarding cross-functional work werent sufficient because of the low number of stakeholders and the minimal number of degrees of separation.
-This was why I stumbled a bit about story telling.
+I felt that my stories regarding cross-functional work werent sufficient for two reasons:

+1. I had a low number of stakeholders.
+2. There was a minimal number of degrees of separation between stakeholders.

+I stumbled during story telling because these concerned me.
+I felt that I should have given an example that was more complex in nature.

 # Story 1 Overview